-When connected to ASE 15.0, the ODBC Driver lets the server select the packet size to optimize performance.
-When connected to an pre-15.0 ASE server, the ODBC Driver uses 512 as the packet size, unless you specify the packetsize property.
+When connected to Adaptive Server 15.0 and later, the Adaptive Server ODBC Driver lets the server select the packet size to optimize performance.
+When connected to an earlier version of Adaptive Server, the Adaptive Server ODBC Driver uses 512 as the packet size, unless you specify the packetsize property.
 If you do not want the server to decide the packet size, you need to set EnableServerPacketSize to 0.
-If you have memory restrictions, you need to set RestrictMaximumPacketSize to a number (in multiples of 512) so that ASE and the ODBC Driver will not negotiate a packet size greater than the one you specified.
+If you have memory restrictions, set RestrictMaximumPacketSize to a number (in multiples of 512) so that Adaptive Server and the Adaptive Server ODBC Driver do not negotiate a packet size greater than the one you specified.

-Using Large Identifiers for database objects
+Using large identifiers for database objects